Benyon/cypress-example/README.md

 2. Navigate to the root of the repo
 3. Use the `npm install` command

+If there are any issues running Cypress regarding missing libraries or dependacies, you can try running the command `.\node_modules\.bin\cypress.cmd install`.

 ## Running tests

 You can run tests by executing `npm run cypress` commands in command prompt which will open the cypress interface, which will allow you to browse existing tests.